lorithai/dumbjuice/README.md

 ## What Happens During the Build Process?
 * Your program files, including the `requirements.txt` and dumbjuice.conf, are copied into a new folder structure in `dumbjuice_build/appfolder/`
 * A `build.ps1` file is created that is responsible for installing the program and necessary modules for the user is added `dumbjuice_build/appfolder/`
-* A `install.bat` file which initiates the `build.ps1` on the users end when started is added to `dumbjuice_build/`
+* An `install.bat` file which initiates the `build.ps1` on the users end when started is added to `dumbjuice_build/`
-* The entire dumbjuice_build folder is zipped and added to dumbjuice_dist
+* The entire `dumbjuice_build` folder is zipped and added to `dumbjuice_dist`

 ## What happens during the install process?
 * DumbJuice looks for already existing DumbJuice installation and adds it if necessary
-* DumbJuice script creates the program structure in /DumbJuice/programs/<program_name> and copies over the files in appfolder/
+* DumbJuice script creates the program structure in `/DumbJuice/Programs/<program_name>` and copies over the files in `appfolder/`
-* DumbJuice script install the defined python version (if not present in DumbJuice already), creates a venv for the program and installs all modules defined in requirements.txt
+* DumbJuice script install the defined python version (if not present in DumbJuice already), creates a venv for the program and installs all modules defined in `requirements.txt`
 * DumbJuice script creates shortcuts for the user which starts the program

 ## Starting a program
 Simply double click the generated <program_name> shortcut, either on the Desktop or in the `/DumbJuice/programs/<program_name>` folder

+## Debugging
+Sometimes there may be uncaught errors that causes program crashes.
+There is a `/DumbJuice/programs/<program_name>_debug` shortcut that leaves a command line open for debugging if needed